 - King's Landing, the capital of the Seven Kingdoms and the most populous city, with a population of half a million.

 - Oldtown, located within the Reach.
-The oldest city on the continent and equal to King's Landing in size, it is home to the Citadel of the maesters.
+The oldest city on the continent and nearly equal to King's Landing in size, it is home to the Citadel of the maesters.

 - Lannisport, located within the westerlands.